black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 23
 Using arrow syntax complete the forEach callback function.
 Inside the callback function body use an addition assignment to set the innerHTML of tasksContainer to empty backticks.

+# Step 24
+Create a div element with the class of task.
+Utilize template strings to set the id attribute of the div to the id you destructured from the task data.